Interested in starting an exciting career as a truck driver? Let one of our knowledgeable and friendly staff members help with your questions about:

 - Have no more than 3 moving violations in the past 3 years (subject to review).

-- Have no Serious moving violations in the past 5 years such as speeding 15 MPH or above, willful reckless or reckless driving (unless at the school’s discretion you have obtained clearance by and acceptance for Pre-Hire by an employer.
-In that case a copy of approval and notification of violation from the employer is required in writing.)
+- Have no “Serious” moving violations in the past 5 years such as speeding 15 MPH or above, willful reckless or reckless driving (subject to review).

 - Have a good employment record